circlesystems/CircleAccessLock-Android/README.md

 ## Installation

-1. Download the `your-library.aar` file from the `library` folder in this repository.
+1. Download the `CircleAccessLock.aar` file from the `library` folder in this repository.
 2. Copy the AAR file to the `libs` folder in your Android project.
 If the folder doesn't exist, create it.
 3. Add the following code to your app's `build.gradle` file: